OCA/edi/account_invoice_import_invoice2data/readme/CONFIGURE.rst

 * the list of *fields* should contain the following entries:

-  * 'vat' with the VAT number of the supplier (if the VAT number of the supplier is not in the text of PDF file, add a 'partner_name' key, or, if the supplier is French and the module *l10n_fr_business_document_import* is installed, add a 'siren' key)
+  * 'vat' with the VAT number of the supplier (if the VAT number of the supplier is not in the text of PDF file, add a 'partner_name' key)
   * 'amount' ('amount' is the total amount with taxes)
   * 'amount_untaxed' or 'amount_tax' (one or the other, no need for both)
   * 'date': the date of the invoice